TrickyTaco11/RobCo-Terminal/README.md

 - The terminal interface is designed to replicate the feel of the Fallout 3 & 4 computer-terminal systems.
 - Saves are automatic once the file has been created. eg/: if you write an entry; you just have to finish writing in it and press 'enter' for it to save automatically.
 If your computer turns off during writing or the scirpt is cancelled, there may be a possibility that the file may not be upto date, or written at all.
 - This is a work in progress, I am not an experienced programmer.
 I was simply doing this for fun since I owned an old CRT display and wanted to create a Fallout Series terminal.
+- There are still some bugs and 'IN PROGRESS' sections to this project, the code may not be the fanciest but it works for the time being, I will clean up the code for every major version released.

 ## Contributing